drbeane/drbeane.github.io/_pages/courses/dsci390/nnet.md

 ---
-title: "Neural Networks"
+title: "Deep Learning"
 layout: archive
 permalink: /courses/nnet
 header:
   image: "/images/canyonlands.jpg"
 ---

-This page contains links to html renders of Jupyter Notebooks and Google Colab notebooks that I created for my lectures in the course <b>DSCI 39001 - Neural Networks</b>.
-These notes were used during the first time I taught the course.
-I would certainly change several things the next time I taught the course.
+This page contains links to html renders of Jupyter Notebooks and Google Colab notebooks that I developed in Spring 2019 for the course **DSCI 39001 - Neural Networks** offered at Lindenwood University.
+These notes were used during the first time I taught the course, when I was less experienced with the field of deep learning.
+I would change many things the next time I taught the course.
 I would also consider moving all of the lecture material into Google Colab.

 **Disclaimer:** These notebooks are not intended to be a standalone resource for machine learning.
 These were created to supplement lecture presentations.
 Many of the lessons (especially the later ones) would benefit from additional exposition.
-I hope to eventually develop these into more of a standalone resource.

 <b>Lecture Notebooks</b>
 + [01 - Introduction to Machine Learning](01 - Introduction to Machine Learning.html)